Free tools

 Fine-tuning cost calculator

-Dataset size, epochs, method.
-Out comes GPU-hours and dollars, so you know what owning your model costs before you start.
+Enter your dataset size, epochs, and training method.
+Get GPU-hours and a dollar estimate, so you know what training your own model costs before you start.

 $23 × H100 · 18 minutes · 6.0M tokens at $2.49/GPU-hr